zhangjyr/numpywren-pagerank/README.md

     - numpywren excludes all site packages from pywren executor (`numpywren/binops.py`, Line 161)
     - if we remove include, Lambda returns excpetion `No space left on device`
     - tried patching pywren to ignore aiobotocore when removing imports.
 Still requires `async_generator`.
 After including that again `No space left on device` (see `executor.py`, `swap.sh`)
+    - **possible solution**: build our own pywren runtime with only the libraries we need